 Sou Sound Symptom Remarks 1.
 There is no sound even when the volume is turned up.
 Check if the MUTE button is on.
 The TV's "Listen to:" setting may be set to SAP.
 Check that the TV Speakers setting is On in the Audio/Video menu.
-If using an IEEE 1394 amplifier, check audio source in Input Selection menu.
-Use the SYSTEM RESET button to perform system reset.
+If using an A/V receiver, check audio source in Input Selection menu.
+Perform a System Reset.
 2. The sound does not match the screen picture.
 The TV's Listen to: setting may be set to SAP.
 If using stereo or A/V receiver speakers, check their input selection.
-If using stereo or A/V receiver, check that AUDIO OUT LEFT/ RIGHT on TV's back panel is connected to the A/V receiver.
+If using stereo or A/V receiver, check that DIGITAL AUDIO OUT and/or AUDIO OUT LEFT/RIGHT on TV's back panel is connected to the A/V receiver.
+NetCommand® is set up incorrectly.